 One of the other peculiarities about 30 Days of the Night is that Ghost House Pictures have taken the production to New Zealand to film.
 There is a certain amusement in seeing local soap opera actors turning up spouting American accents.
 Although, the biggest oddity is that New Zealand has been chosen at all.
 When you think of countries to represent an existing town in northernmost Alaska that remains snowbound and frozen over for the entire running time of the film, mild and temperate New Zealand – where it is not uncommon for some people to have never come across snowfall in their lives (at least without having travelled to the mountains) – is not the most natural location that comes to mind.
 One wonders why Ghost House simply did not hop over the border into Canada – a much more naturally snowbound location (and one where most American filmmakers end up going these days).
 For all that, the film does manage to get some excellent usage out of the locations – like the dazzling opening aerial shot where we see the tiny township as little more than a spidery blemish in a vast wilderness of white, or a shot where David Slade pulls up into the air to show the vampires’ bloody swathe through the town.

 At the same as the film came out, a prequel mini-series 30 Days of Night: Blood Trails (2007) dealing with the days leading up to the events of the film was released across the internet in 7 episodes that were later combined as one 30 minute film.
 The web series had a later sequel with 30 Days of Night: Dusk to Dusk (2008).
-A full-length dvd-released sequel was released with 30 Days of Night: Dark Days (2010).
+A full-length dvd-released sequel was released with 30 Days of Night: Dark Days (2010), which was adapted from the original creators’ follow-up to the comic-book.

 Director David Slade next returned to matters vampiric with the Twilight sequel Eclipse (2010) and the The Way to Egress episode of the horror anthology Nightmare Cinema (2018).
 He has also produced and directed episodes of the tv series’ Hannibal (2013-5) and American Gods (2017– ), as well as directing the groundbreaking interactive Black Mirror episode Bandersnatch (2018).